 How do you evaluate the current racism situation in your area?

 We are facing an extremely high risk of social exclusion.
 Currents political events are challenging our basic structures.
-The immigrations waves and population growth are compromising the public finances.
+The immigration waves and population growth are compromising public finances.
 Public services are overcrowded.
 The educational gap expands among rich and poor.
 Because of economic hardship, high school dropout rates are rising.
 The US graduation rates rank 22nd out of 27 developed countries.
 The maximum dropout incidence is among the African-American and the Latinos population.
 The bad government policies and inadequate budget management have been hidden by blaming them on the minorities’ growth.
-People is avoiding going to museums on weekends because it’s too ethnic.
+People are avoiding going to museums on weekends because it’s too ethnic.
 Our extremely competitive lifestyle is creating a dangerous separation among us.

 However the future looks bright, there is light on the horizon.
-A new generation has grown up in a multicultural and multiethnic environment.
+A new generation has grown up in a multicultural and multi-ethnic environment.
 The Internet and social networks have shrunken the world.
 Our youngsters have friends from every corner of the earth.
 Today is easier to learn about different cultures.
-Formal education is integrated, our kids are assimilating that everyone is a precious and unique human being, that we are all needed to make this world better place.
+Formal education is integrated, our kids are assimilating that everyone is a precious and unique human being, that we are all needed to make this World a better place.
 This new generation doesn’t see any superior race.

-I think we are moving towards a more freely and diverse structured society.
+I think we are moving towards a more free and diverse structured society.
 I am optimistic about a more rational and better-educated generation.
 The technological developments and new discoveries will help us to get a better understanding of our universe and ourselves.
 The evidence-based knowledge that is spreading every time faster is dismantling the wrong theories.
 The promotion of social responsibility and social empathy are flourishing committed citizenry around the world.
 More communities comprehend that the more diverse they are, the stronger they get.

 Remember Sharing is caring.